• Skip to main content

 Notes

-• You can use this immediately or store it in the refrigerator for several days (up to a week, depending on the water content and type of pumpkin).
+You can use this immediately or store it in an airtight container in the refrigerator for several days (up to a week, depending on the water content and type of pumpkin).

-• This freezes well for up to 6 months.
+This also freezes well for up to 6 months.
 I like to use cube-shaped ice cube trays for convenient storage that doesn’t waste space in the freezer.

 Course DIY Pantry Foods